Matteo Polisi: University career

 In 2017, he began attending Simon Fraser University, where he played for the men's soccer team.
 He made his debut on August 31, 2017, scoring two goals against the University of Mary Marauders.
 In his freshman season, he was named the GNAC Freshman of the Year and was named a GNAC First-Team All-Star.
 On October 6, 2018, he scored a hat trick against the Seattle Pacific Falcons.
 After his sophomore season, he was named a GNAC First Team All-Star again, as well as an All-West Region First Team All-Star, and was named the Div.
 II West Region Player of the Year.
 On October 3, 2019, he scored another hat trick against the Saint Martin's Saints.
 After his third season, he was named a GNAC First Team All-Star for the third time and was named to the United Soccer Coaches’ NCAA Div.
 II All-American second team.
 Over his time at Simon Fraser, he scored 36 goals and added 18 assists in 52 matches.
 He declared for the 2021 MLS SuperDraft, but was ultimately not selected.

 Club career

 In 2017, Polisi joined the TSS FC Rovers in the Premier Development League.
 In 2017, he scored three goals in 12 appearances.
 In 2018, he scored two goals in 14 appearances and led the team with five assists.
 In 2019, he led the team in scoring with six goals in 13 appearances.
 He also played at the amateur level with Rino's Tigers in the Vancouver Metro Soccer League.

 In February 2021, Polisi signed his first professional contract with Canadian Premier League side Pacific FC.
 He scored his first professional goal on July 7 against York United.
 With Pacific, he won the 2021 CPL title.
 He re-signed with the club for the 2022 season.
 At the conclusion of the season, Polisi departed the club.
+He then briefly joined senior amateur side BB5 United in the Vancouver Metro Soccer League for the remainder of their season where he won a League Title, League Cup and Provincial Cup with them.

+In April 2023, he returned to the TSS FC Rovers, now in League1 British Columbia.
+On April 19, 2023, he scored two goals in a 3-1 upset victory over Canadian Premier League club Valour FC (with whom he had trialed with during the 2023 pre-season, including scoring for them in a pre-season match against Vancouver FC) in the first round of the 2023 Canadian Championship.

+Later in 2023, he signed with Greek Gamma Ethniki side Anagennisi Epanomi on a season-long deal, which includes a clause that allows him to transfer to a new club in the winter transfer window, if a club in a higher division presents an offer.
+In January 2024, he departed the club, after having made ten total appearances.

+In April 2024, he returned to the TSS FC Rovers.